 Pikk tänav 16, Kesklinna linnaosa, Tallinn

-There are 200 marzipan figurines, cards and cakes on display, which are made by using molds that are more than a hundred years old.
-Here, you can watch the art of painting marzipan: an artist works at the museum room who will paint the marzipan figures just as the guests wish.
+There are 200 marzipan figurines, cards, and cakes on display, all of which are made by using molds that are more than a hundred years old.
+Here, you can watch the art of painting marzipan as an artist works at the museum room who will paint the marzipan figures according to the guests' desires.

 In the marzipan room, both our younger and older guests will hear interesting stories about marzipan and its history.
 If you are lucky, you might meet our Researcher Otto Kubo, who has worked at Kalev for 60 years.